-6. Note the new SSID and WPA/WPA2 passphrase for the wireless network.
-You can view these settings on the Wireless Settings screen.
-See Step 3 of the "Configuring WPA, WPA2, or WPA/WPA2 Wireless Security" section.
+6. Note the new SSID and WPA/WPA2 password for the wireless network.
+You can view these settings in the Wireless Settings screen.
+See "Manually Configuring Your Wireless Settings" on page 2-4.

 To access the Internet from any computer connected to your wireless router, launch a browser such as Microsoft Internet Explorer or Mozilla Firefox.
 You should see the wireless router's Internet LED blink, indicating communication to the ISP.